oooshuang/laravel-jwt-sample/README.md

-#  Laravel JWT Sample
+#  Laravel API Sample
-A simple example of Laravel JWT login and registration usage.
+A simple example of using a Laravel API.

 ## Installation JWT
 1. Crate project